userfrosting/learn/pages/11.cli/01.commands/docs.md

 ### setup:mail

 The `setup:mail` command can be used to setup the outgoing email configuration.
-Different setup method can be selected to guide you into configuring outgoing email support.
+Different setup methods can be selected to guide you into configuring outgoing email support.
 This configuration will be saved in the `app/.env` file.

 As with the database setup, this can also be done manually by editing the `app/.env` file or using global server environment variables.
 See [Environment Variables](/configuration/environment-vars) for more information about these variables.